-The FTE reflects the combination of offices and is increasing by 43.0 for a total of 65.0 for the department.
+The FTE reflects the combination of offices and is increasing by 11.0 for a total of 65.0 for the department.
+To clarify, no new positions we're added to the total FTE count for the County Administrator Department in FY24.
+The increase in FTE for the department is due to positions moving from their previous department to the County Administrator Department.
+A total of 10 FTE were moved from the Department of Administrative Services to County Administration Construction Services division.
+Additionally, one employee was transferred from Human Resources to the Workforce Relations division.
 The FY24 budget also supports the continuation of two ICMA Fellowship program interns for career development.
-Additionally, \$1.4M of the \$2.1M is due to the creation of the Construction Services office in FY24.
-The two positions dedicated to serving the Lealman Community Redevelopment Agency (CRA) are budgeted in the Lealman CRA Trust Fund.
+Additionally, \$1.4M of the \$2.1M increase is due to the creation of the Construction Services division in FY24.
+The two positions dedicated to serving the Lealman Community Redevelopment Agency (CRA) are still budgeted in the Lealman CRA Trust Fund.